ducalex/retro-go/BUILDING.md

 ## Changing the launcher's images
 All images used by the launcher (headers, logos) are located in `launcher/main/images`.
 If you edit them you must run the `launcher/main/gen_images.py` script to regenerate `images.c`.
-Magenta (rgb(255, 0, 255) / 0xF81F) is used as the transparency colour.
+Magenta (rgb(255, 0, 255) / 0xF81F) is used as the transparency color.

 ## Capturing crash logs